dMahra/SudokuSolver/README.md

 # sudokuSolver

-Currently working on model to make sure all puzzle numbers are predicted properly before solving.
+Currently deploying application to an IOS Application.